Setup

 go build -o build/owlistic cmd/main.go

-Running the Backend
+Running the Server

 # From the project root directory

-docker-compose up -d postgres kafka zookeeper
+docker-compose up -d postgres nats

 Configure environment variables: